 The industry needs to advocate for legislation that would require all hotel employees to be trained on identifying and responding to potential human trafficking situations.
 In 2016 Connecticut passed a statewide law mandating that all hotel and motel staff receive training on how to recognize victims and activities associated with human trafficking.
 This law also requires hotels and motels to keep a record of all transactions and to post notices with information regarding human trafficking on their premises.

 Ray Baum’s Act and Kari’s law became effective in February of 2020 and required that hotels upgrade their phone systems to enable the direct dialing of 911.
 Kari Hunt and Ray Baum both lost their lives as a result of not being able to directly access critical emergency services during their hotel stays.
 Subsequently, hotels are required to upgrade their phone systems to prevent incidences like these from occurring in the future.
 58% of hotel workers reported being sexually harassed or assaulted while at work.
-As a result of the prevalence of sexual harassment and assault while at work, many hotels have successfully implemented employee safety buttons to help protect employees.
-These panic buttons can detect precise locations in the event of an emergency and have the ability send the appropriate emergency response within minutes.
-Coupled with human trafficking training, employee safety buttons can also help employees alert the proper authorities in suspected cases of human trafficking.
+As a result of the prevalence of sexual harassment and assault while at work, many hotels have successfully implemented employee staff alert/panic buttons to help protect employees.
+These panic buttons can detect precise locations in the event of an emergency and have the ability to send the appropriate emergency response within minutes.
+Coupled with human trafficking training, panic buttons can also help employees alert the proper authorities in suspected cases of human trafficking.
 In both of these situations, the hotel industry took steps in combatting serious issues and the same should be done regarding human trafficking.

 The partnership between human trafficking and the hotel industry needs to be dismantled, those in the hotel business have an obligation to advocate for laws that would combat the practice of human trafficking.
 There are millions of human trafficking victims in the world and the perpetrators are running a multibillion-dollar industry.
 Many of the victims are vulnerable women, men and children who are being exploited on hotel property.
 Legislature would ensure that training is mandated for all staff and that they are equipped with the knowledge to identify incidences of human trafficking and to get victims the support they need.
 Advocating for legislation is a way for the hotel industry to let victims know that they are not alone in the fight for their lives.